kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 ### Containers on the same pod

-Kubernetes IP addresses exist at the pod scope - containers within a pod share their network namespaces - including their IP address and MAC address.
+Containers within a pod share their network namespaces including their IP address and MAC addresses.

-Containers within a pod can all reach each other's ports on localhost:port number.
+Containers within a pod can all reach each other's ports on `localhost:port number`.
 If you examine a pod you will see a `lo0` interface used for localhost communications between containers in the pod network namespace.

-Figure 2 illustrates localhost communications between two containers on the same pod.
+Figure 2 illustrates an example of localhost communications between two containers on the same pod.
 You define a pod 1 network namespace that provides pod 1 with its own isolated network stack.
-Containers on pod 1 share a single IP and MAC address; Containers on pod 1 are configured with separate port numbers.
+Your containers on pod 1 share a single IP and MAC address; Containers on pod 1 are configured with separate port numbers.

 {{< figure src="/docs/images/k8net-localhost.drawio.svg" alt="k8s localhost" class="diagram-large" caption="Figure 2.
-Container 1 - Container 2 using localhost:port number" >}}
+Example of container 1 communication with container 2 using localhost:port number" >}}

 Your containers within a pod must coordinate port usage, but this is no different from processes in a VM.

-How this is implemented is a detail of the particular container runtime you employ in your environment .
+How you implement this is a detail of the particular container runtime you employ in your environment .

 It is possible to request ports or call host ports on the node itself which forward packets to your pod.
 This is a very niche operation.
 How you implement this is a detail of the container runtime.
 The pod itself is blind to the existence or non-existence of host ports.